 TGm editor: Please update the following paragraphs in this subclause as shown below:

-The HT Capabilities subelement is the same as the HT Capabilities element as defined in 9.4.2.55 (HT Capabilities element).
+The HT Capabilities subelement has the same format as the HT Capabilities element as defined in 9.4.2.55 (HT Capabilities element).

-The HT Operation subelement isthe same as the HT Operation element as defined in 9.4.2.56 (HT Operation element).
+The HT Operation subelement has the same format as the HT Operation element as defined in 9.4.2.56 (HT Operation element).

-The Secondary Channel Offset subelement is the same as the Secondary Channel Offset element as defined in 9.4.2.19 (Secondary Channel Offset element).
+The Secondary Channel Offset subelement has the same format as the Secondary Channel Offset element as defined in 9.4.2.19 (Secondary Channel Offset element).

 TGm editor: Please update the following paragraphs in this subclause as shown below:

-The VHT Capabilities subelement is the same as the VHT Capabilities element as defined in 9.4.2.157 (VHT Capabilities element).
+The VHT Capabilities subelement has the same format as the VHT Capabilities element as defined in 9.4.2.157 (VHT Capabilities element).

-The VHT Operation subelement isthe same as the VHT Operation element as defined in 9.4.2.158 (VHT Operation element).
+The VHT Operation subelement has the same format as the VHT Operation element as defined in 9.4.2.158 (VHT Operation element).

-The HE Capabilities subelement has the same format as the HE Capabilities element (see 9.4.2.248 (HE Capabilities element)).
+The Data field of the HE Capabilities subelement has the same format as the Information field of the HE Capabilities element (see 9.4.2.248 (HE Capabilities element)).

-The HE Operation subelement has the same format as the HE Operation element (see 9.4.2.249 (HE Operation element)).
+The Data field of the HE Operation subelement has the same format as the Information field of the HE Operation element (see 9.4.2.249 (HE Operation element)).

 TGm editor: Please update the following paragraph in this subclause as shown below:

-The HE BSS Load subelement has the same format as the HE BSS Load element (see 9.4.2.259 (HE BSS Load element)).
+The Data field of the HE BSS Load subelement has the same format as the Information field of the HE BSS Load element (see 9.4.2.259 (HE BSS Load element)).

 Neighbor Report element[3005]